opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 export EMBEDDING_MODELNAME="BAAI/bge-base-en-v1.5"
 export RERANKER_MODELNAME="BAAI/bge-reranker-base"
 ```

+> **Note:**
+>
+> Setting `MODELDIR` to an empty string will download the models without sharing them among worker nodes.
+This configuration is intended as a quick setup for testing in a single-node environment.
+>
+> In a multi-node environment, go to every K8s worker node to make sure that a ${MODELDIR} directory exists and is writable.
+>
+> Another option is to to use K8s persistent volume to share the model data files.
+For more information click [here](https://github.com/opea-project/GenAIInfra/blob/main/helm-charts/README.md#using-persistent-volume).

 ## Deploy the use case
 The `helm install` command will initiate all the aforementioned services such as Kubernetes pods.